CanadianClimateDataPortal/climatedata-wp-theme/docs/developing-with-docker-compose.md

 To customize your development setup, create a `compose.override.yaml` file in the root directory of the repository.
-This file will automatically be used by the `docker compose up -d` command.
+This file will automatically be used by all compose commands in `./dev.sh`.

 The [`compose.override.examples.yaml`](../compose.override.examples.yaml) file
 contains examples of various custom setups.